Good blog writing might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick

 4. Read your post

-Once you’ve written your post, read in preview, and think about how a reader might react to it.
+Once you’ve written your post, read it in preview, and think about how a reader might react to it.

 Is the subject matter in a logical order?
 Have you included all the necessary information?

 Does it look appealing?
 Are there any ugly clumps of heavy text?
 Do you need to add another image?

 Depending on your answers, go back and edit your post to make it even better.

 Rinse and repeat if necessary.